Search academic standards

 Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington, D.C., West Virginia, Wisconsin, Wyoming, Multi-State Maximum number of results to return.
 Default is 5.
 Maximum allowed is 50.

-1 <= x <= 50Successfully retrieved search results
+1 <= x <= 50Response

 A UUID referencing the item in the CASE Network published by 1EdTech.
 Use this identifier to retrieve the full standard details via GET /standards/{caseIdentifierUUID}.